-Staff recommend approval of the 2020 Budget Guidelines, as outlined in this report, including the use of proposed mitigation measures, to provide the framework for developing proposed capital and operating budget estimates for presentation to Council.
+Staff recommend approval of the 2021 Budget Guidelines, as outlined in this report, including the use of proposed mitigation measures, to provide the framework for developing proposed capital and operating budget estimates for presentation to Council.
+The impacts of increased expenditures and reduced revenues related to the COVID-19 pandemic, along with the lack of education room available, will likely result in an average residential tax increase in the range of 3.0% - 5.0% (in the absence of any mitigation measures or support from upper levels of Government).

-As well, given that the tax supported capital budget is not scheduled to be approved until March, and the tax supported operating budget is not scheduled to be approved until April, this report recommends that staff are authorized to expend funds in 2020 for certain capital projects, and up to 50% of the approved 2019 base operating budget.
+As well, given that the tax supported capital budget is not scheduled to be approved until March, and the tax supported operating budget is not scheduled to be approved until April, this report recommends that staff are authorized to expend funds in 2021 for certain capital projects, and up to 50% of the approved 2020 base operating budget.